PhantomChain/docs/docs/node/secure.md

 ![cloudflare origin certificate](./assets/secure/cloudflare_certificate.png)

-##### Open Terminal on your ARK Node Server
+##### Open Terminal on your PHANTOM Node Server
 We need to create a new folder and copy our keys to our server.

 ```
 mkdir /etc/nginx/ssl
 cd /etc/nginx/ssl
-touch ark.crt ark.key
+touch phantom.crt phantom.key
 ```

-Copy the `PRIVATE KEY` to the file `ark.key` and the `CERTIFICATE` to `ark.crt`.
+Copy the `PRIVATE KEY` to the file `phantom.key` and the `CERTIFICATE` to `phantom.crt`.

 ##### Start Nginx
 ```
 sudo service nginx start
 ```

-If everything started fine you should be able to now access your ARK node API's behind SSL.
+If everything started fine you should be able to now access your PHANTOM node API's behind SSL.
 Giving you the added bonus of cloudflare DDOS protection.

 Otherwise, if you get any errors run the following command to troubleshoot nginx.